 WOW!
 We have worked SO hard this week!

-Our highlights include exploring wheels and axles using the Lego construction kits, as well as reading 'The Polar Express' to begin understanding user and purpose for a range of vehicles.
+Our highlights include exploring wheels and axles using the Lego construction kits, as well as reading 'The Polar Express' to begin understanding the user and purpose for a range of vehicles.
 Take a look at some of our initial creations!

 Stay tuned for updates on our magical Christmas-themed Design and Technology project!